syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the Id for button,split button,dropdown list,toggle button,gallery,custom controls in the sub groups.
+Specifies the Id for button, split button, dropdown list, toggle button, gallery, custom controls in the sub groups.